-Das Gupta (2005) in his article commented that a paradigm shift is required from financial sector reform to 'micro -finance reform '.
-While the priority sector needs to be made lean, mandatory micro credit must be monitored rigorously.
-Simultaneously space and scope have to be properly designed for providing competitive environment to micro -finance services.
+Das Gupta (2005) in his article commented that a paradigm shift is required from financial sector reform to micro - finance reform to this required reform to the priority sector needs to be made lean, mandatory micro credit must be monitored rigorously.
+Simultaneously space and scope have to be properly designed for providing competitive environment to micro - finance services.
 Extensive database needs to be created by the RBI for understanding micro finance.